X-Men: Second Coming: Plot

-Back in the present, as all of the Nimrods suddenly shut down, the X-Men stare in shock.
-Outside of the dome, Bastion appears with the reanimated Graydon Creed and Stephen Lang commenting that while the Nimrods are gone, mutantkind is still trapped and that he will deal with the remaining mutants himself.
-After witnessing Cable's sacrifice, Hope manifests various X-Men powers such as Armor's psionic armor and Colossus's organic steel and kills Lang and Creed.
+Bastion appears with the reanimated Graydon Creed and Stephen Lang commenting that while the Nimrods are gone, mutantkind is still trapped and that he will deal with the remaining mutants himself.
+After witnessing Cable's sacrifice, Hope kills Lang and Creed.
 With the assistance of the X-Men, she eradicates Bastion and shatters the dome surrounding the city.
-At a celebratory bonfire, Emma notices the flames around Hope take the shape of the Phoenix.
-This triggers a flashback to the Sisterhood storyline where Jean freed her from Lady Mastermind's illusion, and told her to "prepare".
-Seized with terror, Emma runs to Cyclops to warn him.
-However, before she can, Cyclops tells her that Cerebra has found five new mutants: Transonic, Velocidad, Oya, Primal, and Zero.
-They have appeared around the globe.
+At a celebratory bonfire, Emma Frost notices the flames around Hope take the shape of the Phoenix.
+Frost runs to warn Cyclops, who tells her that Cerebra has found five new mutants around the globe.

 Tie-ins and one-shots

 As part of the cross-over, a number of tie-in mini-series and one-shots were released.